synfonaut/neuralfm/README.md

 https://neural.fm/synfonaut@moneybutton.com

 ## TODO

+- [ ] add check for long sleep...if all users have been updated within last 5 minutes....sleep for a few minutes
-- [ ] caldera promises
+- [ ] see how far you can go back in twitter history
-- [ ] test scraping data & getting fingerprints
+- [ ] discover limits of Twitter API

 - [ ] test extracting features plugin & getting fingerprints of feature extracts
 - [ ] test normalize plugin & getting fingerprints of feature normalization code
 - [ ] add DB ingestion to core, pulling in scraped data and providing central API for accessing and updating information